develCuy/community-hub/src/docs/guides/wallet-dev.md

 There is still work being done on the tooling to easily detect when a given transaction has been published to Syscoin.
 For the moment, we recommend wallets consider transactions final after they are "Sequencer Confirmed".
 Transactions are considered "Sequencer Confirmed" as soon as their transaction receipt shows at least one confirmation.
+Of course, that happens very quickly, as Rollux itself has a 2 second blocktime.

 ## Transaction fees